vueandme/pizza-components/docs/schema.md

 }
 ```

-But this is an adaptation on how things are done in react, in vue when we want to achieve the same functiionalty we use slots and scoped slots
+But this is an adaptation on how things are done in react, in vue when we want to achieve the same functionally we use slots and scoped slots

 ```javascript
 export default {